John Crichton-Stuart, 3rd Marquess of Bute: Early life

-The future Marquess was born at the family seat of Mount Stuart, on the Isle of Bute in Scotland, to John, 2nd Marquess of Bute, and Lady Sophia Rawdon-Hastings (daughter of The 1st Marquess of Hastings, an Anglo-Irish peer from Ulster).
-For the first nearly six months of his life, he was known as the Earl of Dumfries.
-The Crichton-Stuarts were illegitimate offspring of the Scottish royal House of Stuart, ennobled in the 17th century.
+The future Marquess was born at the family seat of Mount Stuart, on the Isle of Bute in Scotland, to John, 2nd Marquess of Bute, and Lady Sophia Rawdon-Hastings, daughter of The 1st Marquess of Hastings.
+At birth, he was known by the courtesy title Earl of Dumfries.

-The foundations of the family's fortunes were laid by John, 3rd Earl of Bute, Prime Minister to King George III, who married an heiress, Mary Wortley-Montagu, and attained great political prominence, although this was not accompanied by great political success.

-His son, John, 1st Marquess of Bute, out-stripped his father by marrying two heiresses, Charlotte Hickman, daughter of The 2nd Viscount Windsor, and Frances Coutts, of the Coutts banking dynasty.
-By his first marriage, the Marquess fathered John Stuart who in turn fathered John, 2nd Marquess of Bute, the founder of modern Cardiff and father of the 3rd Marquess.
-The 2nd Marquess was a far-sighted early industrialist and began, at great financial risk, the development of Cardiff as a port to export the mineral wealth of the South Wales Valleys.

-Accumulating great debts and mortgages on his admittedly vast estates, the Marquess rightly foresaw the potential of Cardiff, telling his concerned solicitor in 1844, "I am willing to think well of my income in the distance."
-The following fifty years saw his faith triumphantly vindicated, but the ensuing riches were to be enjoyed, and spent, by his son, "the richest man in the world", rather than himself.
+The 2nd Marquess was an industrialist and began, at great financial risk, the development of Cardiff as a port to export the mineral wealth of the South Wales Valleys.
+Accumulating major debts and mortgages on his estates, the Marquess rightly foresaw the potential of Cardiff, telling his concerned solicitor in 1844, "I am willing to think well of my income in the distance."
+The following fifty years saw his faith vindicated, but the ensuing riches were to be enjoyed, and spent, by his son, "the richest man in the world", rather than himself.

 The 2nd Marquess died in 1848 and his son succeeded to the Marquessate when less than six months old.
-He was educated at Harrow School and Christ Church, Oxford.
-His mother died when he was twelve.
+He was educated at Harrow School, and matriculated at Christ Church, Oxford in 1865.
+His mother died when he was 12.
 Bute had been attracted to the Roman Catholic Church since childhood, and the efforts of his guardians to weaken this attraction only added to it.
 He was never a member of the Church of England, despite efforts by Henry Parry Liddon to attract him to it.
 Bute's letters to one of his very few intimate friends during his Oxford career show with what conscientious care he worked out the religious question for himself.
 On 8 December 1868, he was received into the Church by Monsignor Capel at a convent in Southwark, and a little later was confirmed by Pius IX in Rome, resulting in a public scandal.
 His conversion was the inspiration for Benjamin Disraeli's novel, Lothair.